Thalassery Chicken Biryani ( with Marinated Chicken )

 • TIP: Add 1 Spoon of ghee to the dough used for sealing the dum pot.
 It will make it easier to peel off the dried dough after cooking.
 Otherwise, you will have to soak your pots, to wash them later.

-• Rose water is available at most Indian grocery stores (do not confuse with rose extract or essence).
+• Rose water is available at most Indian grocery stores (do not confuse it with rose extract or essence).
 Quality rose water, will have a light fresh scent of rose petals and NOT a strong perfumey scent.

 • For the fried onion garnish, very thinly sliced onions must be used.
 It is advisable to use a mandolin slicer.